Adjunct Instructor of Music

 AFA in Music, Anoka-Ramsey Community College

 Andrew Vagts is a doctoral candidate in music theory at the University of North Texas.
 A native of Minnesota, Andrew completed an AFA in Music at Anoka-Ramsey Community College and a BA in Music and MA in Music Theory at the University of Minnesota.
-His dissertation research considers motives in Mozart’s operas.
+His dissertation research considers the interaction between motive and topic in Mozart’s operas.
 His recent conference presentations include "Not Only the Finale: Aesthetics of the Sublime in Mozart’s Symphony No. 41" at the American Musicological Society Midwest Fall Meeting and “Motive and Meaning in Mozart’s Don Giovanni Act II Scene 15” at the 13th International Congress on Musical Signification in Canterbury, UK.